Kwill2228/Client-Success-Support-Workflow-Automation-and-Optimization/README.md

 # Client Success Workflows

-This repository showcases client success systems and automation flows designed to improve engagement, satisfaction, and retention.
+This showcases client success systems and automation flows designed to improve engagement, satisfaction, and retention.
 These workflows combine CRM automation, scheduling tools, and customer service analytics to streamline business operations.

 ## Key Features
 - Automated client onboarding using Zapier